Tennessee man who wrestled AR-15 away from Waffle House shooter hailed as hero

 Breaking News Emails

-The man who wrestled an AR-15 out of the hands of a nude gunman at a Tennessee Waffle House early on Sunday morning is being hailed as a hero for saving countless lives — even though he says he doesn't see himself that way.
+The man who wrestled an AR-15 out of the hands of a nude gunman at a Tennessee Waffle House early on Sunday morning is being hailed as a hero — even though he says he doesn't see himself that way.

-James Shaw Jr., 29, said that after going to a nightclub he had decided to stop with a friend early Sunday at a Waffle House.
-But the first one he visited was too crowded with overnight patrons, so he ended up going to another in Nashville.
+James Shaw Jr., 29, said that after going to a nightclub he decided to go to a Waffle House with a friend early Sunday.
+But the first one he went to was too crowded, so he ended up going to another one in Nashville.

-Fatefully, he ended up at the location just minutes before alleged gunman Travis Reinking, 29, of Morton, Illinois, entered the restaurant and opened fire.
+Fatefully, he ended up there just minutes before the accused gunman, Travis Reinking, 29, of Morton, Illinois, entered the restaurant and opened fire.

 Breaking News Emails